bwasilewski/gas-grid-system/README.md

 # README #

 The purpose of this project is to define a useful starting point for developing small to medium-sized static websites while utilizing modern technologies such as SASS, Browser Sync, code linting, and templating using Nunjucks.

+To get started, simply clone this repo into the directory of your choice and run `gulp`